esm2000/more-chess/README.md

         - getPossibleMovesForRook()
         - getPossibleMovesForQueen()
         - getPossibleMovesForKing() - to determine check and checkmate will possible involve looping through every enemy piece's getPossibleMoves()
+    - expand getPossibleMoves() to be able to dynamically take into consideration neutral monster buffs
 * rudimentary EASY enemy AI (chooses random moves from possible moves)
 * ADVANCED enemy AI that plays perfectly as possible
 * MEDIUM enemy AI that is a combination of EASY and ADVANCED AIs